yangshun/tech-interview-handbook/contents/resume/free-tools-to-review-resume.md

 ## 2. Test readability with industry-standard ATS

-Test the readability and formatting of your resume using [FAANG Tech Leads' free resume parser tool](https://www.faangtechleads.com/resume/check?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=resume_parser&aff=1e80c401fe7e2).
-Most big companies use such resume parsers, including but not limited to Figma, Palantir, Netflix, Twitch, and Yelp.
+Test the readability and formatting of your resume using [Resume Worded's free ATS resume scan](https://resumeworded.com/resume-scanner).
+Most big companies use such resume scanners.

 ## 3. The plain text file test